Godsmith/trainfinity3/README.md

 - trains repath at intersections
   - make wagons work again
+  - test train cannot find route again to ensure train doesn't jump to a strange position when that happens
   - start with loading at the station the train starts at
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)